Your email (client). Your rules. Your privacy.

-All data is local
+All data is stored local - no YouniqMail servers involved

 We just want your money and feedback - not your data